KDE/kwin/README.md

  * a minimalistic window manager
  * designed for use without compositing or for X11 network transparency, though both are possible.

+# Contributing to KWin

+Please refer to the [contributing document](CONTRIBUTING.md) for everything you need to know to get started contributing to KWin.

 # Contacting KWin development team

  * mailing list: [kwin@kde.org](https://mail.kde.org/mailman/listinfo/kwin)